Our amazing ROC kids!

 I work with a boy in Grade 2 from a small community in Eastman.
 In order for ROC families to drive to their children’s recreation activities, we purchase fuel for them from the closest gas station.
 The first time I purchased fuel for the family at the local gas station, I was served by a very quiet gentleman, who set up an account for the family with just the basic information.
 A few weeks later, I went back to the station to purchase additional fuel for the family, as we had arranged for further recreation activities.
 This time, I was served by a woman.
 I placed the account statement on the counter, which showed the family name.
 Upon glancing at the statement, the woman exclaimed, “So, you’re the angel”.
 Well, that opened the door to a lengthy conversation revealing the following.

-The community has harboured much anger towards this family for many years.
+The community has harbored much resentment towards this family for many years.
 There has been vandalism, theft and general mischief, especially with the young boy.
 The gas station alone has spent thousands of dollars in security fences, cameras, a card-lock system, repairs, etc. Some community members have considered purchasing the land the family lives on to get rid of them.
-People want this family gone and are quite vocal about it.
+People wanted this family gone and are quite vocal about it.

 Recently, a community prayer group was formed and a conversation took place about the family.
 One community member decided she didn’t want to be angry anymore, she wanted things to get better for the family.
-Gas station woman retorted “Good luck with that”.
+She was met with “Good luck with that”.
 However, prayers were given for the family.

 Shortly after that, I made the first fuel purchase.
-When gas station woman heard about the fuel purchase for the family, she set out to discover what was happening, as her “man of few words” son didn’t ask me any questions.
+When the female gas station attendant heard about the fuel purchase for the family, she set out to discover what was happening, as her “man of few words” son (the original gentleman who served me) didn’t ask me any questions.
 She learned that the boy had started playing hockey, which he has dreamed of doing for the past three years, and that he is excelling in it.
 After only a few weeks of recreation activity, the community is buzzing about the change in the boy.
 While they are cautious in their optimism, there is a lot of hope for a brighter future.
-Gas station woman expressed hope that ROC wouldn’t end any time soon, and I assured her that our involvement would continue.
+The woman from the gas station expressed hope that ROC wouldn’t end any time soon, and I assured her that our involvement would continue.
 As I was about to leave, her final comment to me was, “You’re not just helping a child, you’re helping a community.”

 “[ROC] can very easily take someone who’s aggressive and beating the snot out of everyone and is going to end up in jail and you give them that outlet.
 That’s just one of them, then you have that shy little girl that can’t really function in society, and she’s really shy, and she’s absolutely amazing singer, but nobody’s there to help her spread her wings and when she does, she’ll soar.
 That’s what ROC offers.”